SwapnaSubbagari/Deep-Learning-challenge-Charity-Funding-Predictor/README.md

 2. Created the hidden layers and chose appropriate activation function.
 3. Created an output layer with an appropriate activation function.
 4. Compiled and trained the model.
-5. Created a callback that saves the model's weights every 5 epochs.
-6. Evaluated the model using the test data to determine the loss and accuracy.
+5. Evaluated the model using the test data to determine the loss and accuracy.
-7. Saved and exported your results to an HDF5 file, and name it AlphabetSoupCharity.h5.
+6. Saved and exported the model to HDF5 file, and named it AlphabetSoupCharity.h5.

 # Optimize the Model
  Optimized model in order to achieve a target predictive accuracy higher than 75%.